Scrashdown/PRU-Audio-Processing/Report/Report.md

 The interface has been tested recording samples for up to 5 minutes and appears to work.

-We have noticed that some occasional glitches appear in the signal.
+We have noticed however that some occasional glitches appear in the signal.

 ![Glitches in the signal while recording for about 4m15s](Pictures/glitches_circled.png)